shainakrumme/open-source-handbook/README.md

     - Make your résumé stand out
       - Show passion outside of school or work
       - Learn new skills and technologies
+      - Show that you're capable of working with code that you didn't write
     - [More reasons](https://github.com/open-source)

 - **Getting Started**